brigoste/CIRRUS/discretization/README.md

 The `discretization/` module contains the finite-volume discretization framework used by CIRRUS.

-Its primary responsibility is to transform physical-model information, mesh geometry, and boundary conditions into discrete flux contributions and ultimately into a linear system suitable for solution.
+Its primary responsibility is to transform physical-model information, mesh geometry, and boundary conditions into discrete contributions and ultimately into a linear system suitable for solution.

 The framework is deliberately divided into two major stages:

-1. **Flux construction** — determine the physical/discretization contributions at faces and cells.
+1. **Flux construction** — determine the physical and discretization contributions associated with faces, boundaries, and cells.
 2. **Operator assembly** — convert those contributions into matrix and right-hand-side terms.

 This separation keeps the discretization logic independent of the details of the linear-system implementation.